Assistant Professor and Research Associate

 - Bachelor's: University of California-Berkeley

-Yael Warshel is an assistant professor of telecommunications, Rock Ethics Institute research associate, and affiliated faculty of international and comparative education, international affairs, African studies, and Middle Eastern studies.
-She works at the intersection between international media, child, and conflict analysis, practice and policy specializing in what she has coined as, “peace communication.”
+Yael Warshel is an assistant professor of telecommunications, Rock Ethics Institute research associate, and affiliated faculty of international affairs, international and comparative education, African studies, and Middle Eastern studies.
+She works at the intersection between international media, child, and conflict analysis, practice and policy specializing in the concept of “peace communication” she pioneered.
 Dr. Warshel is fluent in and/or has studied five languages and conducted fieldwork in the Middle East, North and Sub-Saharan Africa, the Balkans and Latin America.

 An award-winning scholar, Dr. Warshel is the recipient of three top dissertation awards, including one in peace studies and two in global and international communication, which she received from the International and National Communication associations.
 She has also earned several more awards in communication, public service, Middle Eastern and African studies, including a teaching award from the Association for Education in Journalism and Mass Communication.